Property

 Disadvantages

 Though management companies and letting agents can deal with everyday tasks.
-An exploding boiler or tenant who won’t pay is probably going to need your input.
+An exploding boiler or tenant who won’t pay is almost always going to need your input.

 Even the best properties in the best areas have the potential for rental voids.
 A sudden jolt to the economy or pandemic at the wrong time could easily put the kibosh on a seamless transition between tenants.
 At best missing a couple of months rent will be inconvenient.
 At worst, it is not beyond the realms of possibility that you miss mortgage payments leading to loss of the property.
 Banks don’t like missed mortgage payments!